telerik/maui-docs/controls/maskedentry/mask-types/overview.md

 # Mask Types

-The MaskedEntry provides separate masked entry controls wich can handle different types of user input.
+The MaskedEntry provides separate masked entry controls which can handle different types of user input.
 They all inherit from a common `RadMaskedEntryBase` class.

 The available masks and their purpose are listed below: